lsst-dm/dmtn-057/index.rst

 Authors of new metrics must implement a decorator that measures them, most likely in ``pipe_base`` or a specific task's package, and add it to all relevant task classes.
 The decorator must conform to all conventions regarding metadata keys.
-If the metric requires a new way to combine units of work, the new combiner must be implemented and registered under a unique name in ``verify_measurements``.
+If the metric requires a new way to combine units of work, the new combiner must be implemented and registered under a unique name in ``ComputeMetricsTask``.

 .. _arch-metadata-procon: